 Consumption Recovery, Digital Economy and Green Transformation in the Post-Pandemic Era

 Abstract：Based on the experience of Singapore and Hong Kong after the release of pandemic policy, this paper proposes a referenceable pattern of the recovery of the consumption sector, a new dimension to observe and evaluate the intrinsic value of the consumption sector, and proposes the concept of sensory-based consumption and the ranking of the weights of different categories; creates the concept of digital consumption index, coupled with digital RMB index and China-style digital economy index.
 Finally, combining the strategy and logic of the comprehensive transformation of the green economy, it analyzes how consumption recovery can be enhanced in the green economy.
-We explain the internal logic of digital consumption as a consumption upgrade tool and a higher valuation target in the context of China's economic performance in 2022 and the Chinese government's policy in 2023, leading to the investment strategy of roller conduction effect.
+The paper explain the internal logic of digital consumption as a consumption upgrade tool and a higher valuation target in the context of China's economic performance in 2022 and the Chinese government's policy in 2023, leading to the investment strategy of roller conduction effect.

 Key words: post-pandemic era; consumption recovery; roller conduction effect